asad-ac/oil-spill-detection/README.md

 ## Contact

-Thanks for checking out this project!
+Thanks for checking out the project!

 If you’d like to talk about:
   - Improving the model or dataset